espressif/esp-idf/docs/en/api-reference/system/esp_timer.rst

 Obtaining Current Time
 ^^^^^^^^^^^^^^^^^^^^^^

 The time passed since the initialization of ESP Timer can be obtained using the convenience function :cpp:func:`esp_timer_get_time`.
 The initialization happens shortly before the ``app_main`` function is called.
 This function is fast and has no locking mechanisms that could potentially introduce delays or conflicts.
-As a result, it can be useful for fine-grained timing, with the accuracy of 1 us, in tasks as well as in ISR routines.
+As a result, it can be useful for fine-grained timing, with the accuracy of 1 μs, in tasks as well as in ISR routines.

 Unlike the ``gettimeofday()`` function, :cpp:func:`esp_timer_get_time` has the following specifics:

-- Upon wakeup from deep sleep, the initialization timer restarts from zero
+- Upon wakeup from deep sleep, the initialization timer restarts from zero.
-- The returned value has no timezone settings or daylight saving time adjustments
+- The returned value has no timezone settings or daylight saving time adjustments.

 System Integration